jackmford/practice-problems/2026/poly-project/README.md

 - [ ] wallet protection
 - [ ] label request types for duration metric
 - [ ] add live gas prices to dashboard
+- [ ] set up loki for logs and integrate to grafana